Restoring Accessibility During Urban Rail Disruptions via Bus Network Redesign: Related Work

 \subsection{Work Related to Replacement Buses}

-An approach commonly employed in practice~\cite{actu2024travaux}, to remediate the disruption of a rail line, is to employ extra-buses in order to travel across the stops of the disrupted rail~\cite{pender2012proactive, van2016shuttle}.
+When an entire rail line is disrupted, an approach commonly employed in practice~\cite{actu2024travaux} is to deploy \textbf{replacement buses (also called dedicated shuttle fleets)} to travel across all stops of the disrupted rail line~\cite{pender2012proactive, van2016shuttle}.
 Previous literature mainly focused on minimizing transit operating time, passenger discomfort, and system cost.
 In the same sense, Wang et al.~\cite{wang2016feeder} created a model for bus routes optimization for overall time driving minimization, whereas Cadarso et al.~\cite{cadarso2013recovery} designed an optimization model of bus bridging schedules and vehicle rescheduling from a comprehensive point of view, considering minimization of time of recovery, passenger discomfort, and system costs.
 Luo and Xu~\cite{luo2021railway} incorporated the stochastic nature of passenger demand and existing rail and bus routes' backup capacities into a stochastic programming model to minimize expected unmet passenger requirements.
 To cope with uncertain and heterogeneous bus traveling times, Liang et al.~\cite{liang2019robust} developed a passenger flow and operational cost optimization model.